Elastic vs. Plastic Deformation: Understanding Material Limits

 PropertyWhat It Indicates

-Yield StrengthPoint where permanent deformation begins
+Yield StrengthPoint where permanent deformation begins, often defined using the 0.2% offset method

-Fracture PointStage where the material fully separates
+Fracture PointStage where the material fully separates under load

 A metal strip shown bending upward during a load test, illustrating how material deformation occurs under stress.